yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

   },
 ```

+_You can check out the completed collapsible header component [here](https://gist.github.com/yasaminyaldaei/7ceef4ad185065b1a796ab1f19ac0f17#file-collapsibleheader-js)._

 ## Sticky Bar Component

 Now we're in the final step, which is writing the sticky bar component.
-This is an elementary component just to demonstrate the effect.
+Again, this component is an elementary one just to demonstrate the effect.
 In our case, this component will be the child of `<CollapsibleHeader>` component.
 As such:

 ```js